There are foods that bring me back, that transport me instantly to a time and a place.

 Peel and chop all the vegetables and mince the garlic.

-Melt the butter in a saucepan over a low heat and sauté the onions and garlic in it until the onions are tender.
+Melt the butter in a saucepan over a low heat and sauté the onions and garlic in it until the leeks are tender.
 Next, add the rest of the vegetables and sauté for about 10 minutes on a low heat to soften them.

 Then, add the chicken stock, I use at least 1.5 litres, use more if you want a runnier soup or less if you want a really thick one (much will depend on the exact size of your vegetables but I’m not going to start telling you to weigh vegetables now).